Mike Humpal

-Michael Humpal (born February 17, 1985) is a former American football linebacker.
-He was drafted by the Pittsburgh Steelers of the National Football League (NFL) in the sixth round of the 2008 NFL Draft.
-He was part of the Steelers' victory over the Arizona Cardinals in Super Bowl XLIII.
-He played college football at Iowa.
-As a second career after football, he graduated from Palmer College of Chiropractic and currently practices as Michael J Humpal, DC in North Liberty, IA at Humpal Chiropractic.
+Michael Humpal (born February 17, 1985) is an American former professional football player who was a linebacker for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes and was selected by the Steelers in the sixth round of the 2008 NFL draft.
+He was part of the Steelers' Super Bowl XLIII winning team.

-Personal life
+Early life

-He was born in New Hampton, Iowa to Reggie and Nancy Humpal.
+Humpal was born in New Hampton, Iowa to Reggie and Nancy Humpal.
 He attended New Hampton High School, where he was an Elite-Team All-State player in football, 2-time state wrestling champion and 2-time state runner-up 110 meter high hurdler and 5th place state discus thrower in track and field.

 College career

-He recorded 49 tackles in 2006 as a junior, and had a breakout senior season (2007) recording 123 tackles, 5.5 tackles for a loss, and 3 interceptions.
+At the University of Iowa, Humpal recorded 49 tackles in 2006 as a junior, and had a breakout senior season (2007) recording 123 tackles, 5.5 tackles for a loss, and 3 interceptions.

 Professional career

 Humpal was injured when the Steelers cut him, and no teams signed him, he was once again picked up by the Steelers and placed on Injured reserve.
-He played college football at Iowa.

 On February 26, 2009, Humpal was released by the Steelers.

+Post-football career

+As a second career after football, he graduated from Palmer College of Chiropractic and currently practices as Michael J Humpal, DC in North Liberty, IA at Humpal Chiropractic.